Found by AI

 Do AI-referred visitors convert better than organic search visitors?

 Semrush research (June 2025) found that LLM-referred visitors convert at 4.4x the rate of organic search visitors.
 Platform-specific data from Seer Interactive shows ChatGPT-referred visitors converting at 15.9% versus Google organic at 1.76%.
 The mechanism is pre-qualification: AI systems complete the research and comparison phase before the user clicks, sending buyers rather than browsers.
-Note that AI platforms still account for a small absolute share of traffic — the advantage is in quality, not yet volume.
+Note that these are market benchmarks; customer-specific conversion data must come from the customer's analytics, CRM, ecommerce platform, or agency setup.

 How large is the AI search market and how fast is it growing?